 However, the desired transformation can only be accomplished with sufficient, quality primary care that is accessible to all families and communities.
 The need for increased investment and more effective policies to achieve the promise of primary care is clear.
-PCDC has worked in several states and advocated at the state and federal levels to enhance primary care within system transformation.
+PCDC has worked across the country and advocated at the state and federal levels to enhance primary care within system transformation.

 INVESTING IN PATIENT-CENTERED MEDICAL HOMES (PCMH)

 Protect funding for Patient-Centered Medical Homes (PCMH) incentive programs.